 Databases have changed the way individuals and corporations handle and manage large amounts of data.
-It has enabled app developers, software engineers, data scientists, and others’ life simpler than ever before.
-MongoDB, PostgreSQL, MySQL, Cassandra, Redis, Aerospike, Firebase Realtime, and others are well-known database management service providers.
+It has enabled app developers, software engineers, data scientists and others to make life simpler than ever before.
+MongoDB, DynamoDB, PostgreSQL, MySQL, Cassandra, Redis, Aerospike, Firebase Realtime and others are well-known databases.

-Today, two types of databases are in use: SQL databases and NoSQL databases.
-An SQL-type database, which is best for structured data, stores data in tabular format.
-A NoSQL database, on the other hand, stores data in objects in common formats such as JSON and BSON.
-Unstructured data is best served by a NoSQL database.
+We can divide these databases into two categories: SQL databases and NoSQL databases.
+A SQL-type database is best for structured data, and stores data in tabular format.
+A NoSQL database, on the other hand, stores data in objects in common formats like JSON and BSON.
+Unstructured data is best served by NoSQL databases.

 |In-built IAM security model (default)||No default security setup.|

 |Limited data type options for storage||Wide range of data types available for storage|

 |Strictly disallows schema-type storage||Is schema-less but allows schema-type storage|

 Above is a quick comparison of AWS DynamoDB vs. MongoDB, but to understand both databases deeply and which one is better, we have to first learn what databases are in their real sense.

 What is a Database?

 Databases are centralized storage systems for application data that may be administered by an administrator.
 A database can have multiple users associated with it with different permissions.